 Random Drug Testing in CA

-California's restricted drug testing laws enable workers to file lawsuits against employers who have allegedly requested an illegal test.
+California's restricted drug testing laws enable employees to file lawsuits against employers who have allegedly requested an illegal random drug test.
 Along with reasonable suspicion, an employer can justify his request if he feels the test was in response to a safety or health hazard in the workplace.

-While random drug testing is only restricted in most parts of California, it is prohibited in San Francisco.
-Berkley also differs from the rest of the state in that its ordinance against random testing is extremely strict.
+While random employee drug testing is only restricted in most parts of California, it is prohibited in San Francisco.
+Berkeley also differs from the rest of the state in that its ordinance against random drug testing is extremely strict.

 In the 1985 case of Luck v.
 Southern Pacific Transportation Co., a computer programmer won a wrongful termination suit against the company after she was fired for refusing to take a urine test.

 Random alcohol and drug testing can effectively determine substance use.
 Many individuals who submit to random drug or alcohol testing want to know how long different substances remain in the system.
 The answer to this varies widely, depending on a person's sex, weight, tolerance, the amount of food in his system and additional factors.

 The lengths of time provided are guidelines only.
 According to information provided by the U.S. Department of Transportation, random drug and alcohol testing is mandated for drivers with a commercial driver's license or CDL.

 Alcohol is considered a drug by almost all professionals and interventionists.
 According to Health Tests Direct, a drug testing company, alcohol will remain in the system for between one and 10 hours.